 But no one talks to patients.

-She realized professionals are seeking a medical solution.
+She realized many in healthcare seek a medical solution.
 But dying isn’t a medical issue.
 It’s a human issue.

-So, Dr. Ungerleider founded the End Well Symposium in 2017 to transform the perception, policy, and care to support a person’s goals and values at the end of life.
+So, Dr. Ungerleider founded the End Well Symposium in 2017 to transform the perceptions, policies, and care to support a person’s goals and values at the end of life.
 End Well became a 501(c)(3) non-profit organization in 2018.

-Everyone is qualified to engage in the work of improving the end of life experience.
-Simply by virtue of being human, you can support the movement to make the end of life human-centered for all.
+Everyone is qualified to engage in this work, simply by virtue of being human.
+You can support the movement to make the end of life human-centered for all.

 “People who work in this space, or who have sat by the bed of someone dying, know that something sacred is happening at end of life.
 That a window is opening to the mystery of what it is that binds us together as part of a huge and wondrous whole.
 I know that, for me, being reminded of mortality makes my life immeasurably sweeter, richer, and miraculous.